 3. Write an outline on what you’ll include.

-You need clarity on what will be featured in your book.
-You’ll have text, but perhaps you’ll also add charts, statistics, photographs, website links, notes, citings from other books, and more.
+You need clarity on what to feature in your book.
+You’ll have text, but perhaps you’ll also add charts, statistics, photographs, website links, notes, references from other books, and more.
 The book writing class I attended in 1996 pointed out the need for an outline.
 It’s still true today.

 4. Set aside time every day to write.